jafaryor/knowledge-base/Computer Science/testing.md

 * __End-to-End Tests__

     The tests that verifies the end to end workflows of your codebase.
 They tests the system from the user-action entry point right to the end of the system down to the database level.
 However, these are typically black-box tests.

+    The biggest difference between E2E and Functional testing is that an E2E test requires the test to setup the system components as they are in production.
+Real database, services, queues, etc. But the only thing the Functional test cares about is that a feature works as expected.

 * __Component Tests__